-Neighborhood Mixed Use.
+The new zone allows retail uses that would not have negative impacts on the surrounding residences and multi-unit residences.
+This plan does not propose rezoning any properties to Neighborhood Mixed Use.
 However, property owners are permitted to apply for a rezoning.
 Approval of any such proposal must demonstrate that it is compatible with its neighbors and context.
-For example, almost and quidelines to following include that any proposed rezoning where the adjacent and nearby neighboring properties are residentially zoned must be able to show that impacts on the community are minimal with respect to parking, traffic, noise, and other criteria that are relevant to the specific site proposed.
+For example, any proposed rezoning where the adjacent and nearby neighboring properties are residentially zoned must be able to show that impacts on the community are minimal with respect to parking, traffic, noise, and other criteria that are relevant to the specific site proposed.